 The magazine is for sale by unemployed South Africans who earn 50% of the cover price of R50.
 Talk to us to find out how YOU can collaborate – as a paid content contributor, a paid distributor or a place from which people can sell to the public.

-South African Conversations also publish an annual Resource Directory: a comprehensive list of non-profit, civil society and government services, solutions and resources for those without ready access to the internet, as well as for those who serve others.
+South African Conversations also publishes an annual Resource Directory: a comprehensive list of non-profit, civil society and government services, solutions and resources for those without ready access to the internet, as well as for those who serve society.

 Poverty affects all of us.